A biennial prize for the best authored book in Australian Sociology. Nominations for the Stephen Crook Memorial Prize will close on April 30, 2018.

-- The completed nomination form, fee and 6 copies of the nominated print book, or a link to the nominated eBook if your book has only been published online, must be submitted to the TASA Office by no later than April 30th, 2018.
+- The completed nomination form, fee, 6 copies of the nominated print book, and a link to the nominated eBook, must be submitted to the TASA Office by no later than April 30th, 2018.
 Please note: photocopied works will not be accepted.

 - It is a condition of entry that publicity for the winning book refers to the prize as The Australian Sociological Association Stephen Crook Memorial Prize.
 The prize can be described as being awarded biennial for the ‘best authored book in Australian Sociology’.

 The Australian Sociological Association (TASA)